Crockpot Beef Stew combines tender beef, sweet carrots, and rich gravy, with gnocchi instead of potatoes for a soft, irresistible twist.

 1. Sear the Beef: Heat a skillet and brown the beef.
 This adds flavor and reduces grease.

-2. Make the Gravy Base: Use the same skillet to create the gravy, picking up the flavorful bits left from the beef.
+2. Gravy: Use the same skillet to create the gravy, picking up the flavorful bits left from the beef.

 3. Add Ingredients: Put all the ingredients (except gnocchi) into the slow cooker.

-4. Cook the Stew: Cook on low for the best flavor and tenderness, or on high if you’re short on time.
+4. Cook: On low for best flavor and tenderness, or high if you’re short on time.

 5. Cook the Gnocchi: Boil gnocchi for 2-3 minutes just before serving.